EricLum/dishlister-frontend/README.md

 ### API Keys from Google Maps and Google Places APIs

-1. You'll need to register API keys from the Google Places API and Google Maps APIs.
+1. You'll need to register API keys from the Google Places API and Google Maps APIs
 2. Create a [dotenv](https://www.npmjs.com/package/dotenv) file to hide your api keys
 3. After placing your API keys in the dotenv file, you should be able to open the application
 4. Install npm dependencies and start the project